barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - Division of responsibilities remains clean: **policies continue to trigger approve/reject HITL for output governance**, while **nodes initiate clarify HITL when they require missing or ambiguous inputs resolved by a human**.

 - Human Agents extend the CapabilityRegistry with `agentType: "human"` entries so the planner can emit plan nodes that resolve to human-executed capabilities.
 The ExecutionEngine dispatches them like any other capability node.
-- These nodes target work that demands human judgment, clarification, or creative input.
+- These nodes target work that demands human judgment, creative input or work that we want to be performed by humans.
 They are deterministic plan graph nodes with explicit inputs/outputs, not ad-hoc runtime pauses.
 - Pause/resume semantics, schema compilation, and validation operate identically across AI and human nodes, preserving deterministic execution and a complete audit trail.

 ### 15.2 Design Principles